-India declares tycoon Mallya fugitive economic offender
+India declares tycoon Mallya a 'fugitive economic offender'

-NEW DELHI (AP) — An Indian court on Saturday declared tycoon Vijay Mallya a fugitive economic offender, a ruling that empowers authorities to confiscate his properties and other assets.
+NEW DELHI (AP) — An Indian court on Saturday declared tycoon Vijay Mallya a "fugitive economic offender," a ruling that empowers authorities to confiscate his properties and other assets.

 Judge M.S.
 Azmi's decision came less than a month after a British Court ruled that the 62-year-old Mallya should be extradited to India to face financial fraud allegations.
 Mallya remains free on bail in London and can appeal the ruling.